 Storytelling births in its audience an understanding of other backgrounds (social or cultural) and deep emotions such as happiness, sadness, anger, and joy.
 The act of reading or listening to a story creates an experience, which can affect how people think, especially when making decisions.

 Because of the massive effect of storytelling, it’s no surprise that it has become a powerful tool in the world of B2B marketing.
 Marketers can communicate their product or service better through storytelling.
 At the same time, it bypasses the concept (or even the need) of a hard sell.
 People are drawn in by story without being explicitly aware that a product or service is being sold to them.

 B2B marketers found subtlety in storytelling.
 The modern marketing industry has shifted to appeal to emotions instead of bombarding their audiences with self-promotional tactics.
-Businesses are now investing in creating core stories about their product or service.
+Businesses are now investing in creating brand stories about their product or service.
 Instead of hard selling, they attract prospects through the value of a story.

 Storytelling taps different sections of the brain to implant thoughts and feelings about concepts, making them more apparent and memorable.
 Brands can take advantage of this by transforming their sales process into an attractive visual experience.